rbloom5/crunchbase/README.md

 # crunchbase
-pull and analyze data from crunchbase
+pull and analyze data from crunchbase using pycrunchbase api wrapper